CrystalBlueWings/WP_1DV610_L2/README.md

 # SudokuSolver Library

+## Disclaimer

+This module is still in development and was created as part of a school assignment.

 ## Description

-`SudokuSolver` is a library written in `JavaScript` that helps to generate, solve, and validate Sudoku puzzles.
+`SudokuSolver` is a library written in `JavaScript` that helps to generate, solve, and validate classic Sudoku puzzles with 3x3 cell grids.
 It includes classes for creating complete and incomplete grids, generating hints, and solving and validating grids according to standard Sudoku rules.

 ## Installation

-1. Clone or download this repository.
+1. Clone or download this repository through GitHub.
-2. Install the dependencies:
+2. Install the dependencies as npm package:

    ```bash
    npm install sudoku-solver
    ```